BoyuanYan/tapi2.1-javaServer/README.md

     mvn clean package jetty:run

-1. Firstly, some Restful Response are filled in class `DataApiServiceImpl`;
+1. Some Restful Response are filled in class `DataApiServiceImpl`;

-2. Secondly, in order to match the namespace prefix definition, some URIs defined in class `DataApi` are replaced:
+2. In order to match the namespace prefix definition, some URIs defined in class `DataApi` are replaced:

 | Auto-generated | replaced |
 | ---- | ---- |
 | context | tapi-common:context |
 | media-channel-service-interface-point-spec | tapi-photonic-media:media-channel-service-interface-point-spec |
 | connectivity-service | tapi-connectivity:connectivity-service |

+3. The response json should also contains the namespace prefix as 2. mentioned.
+For device/port discovery, all Java annotations `@JsonProperty("media-channel-service-interface-point-spec")` are replaced by `@JsonProperty("tapi-photonic-media:media-channel-service-interface-point-spec")`